-Bags that sling over one shoulder were originally used by bike messengers because it is good for accessing and carrying flat items like documents.
+Bags that sling over one shoulder were originally used by bike messengers because it is good for accessing and carrying flat items like documents and it continues to used by cyclists to display a cool, urban vibe.
 You can adjust the bag so that it rests on your back as you ride and there is usually a waist strap to help stop the bag from moving too much.
-Messenger bags usually come in small, medium, and large and are usually made from weather resistant fabric.
+Messenger bags come in small, medium, large or extra large and are usually made from weather resistant fabric.
 There are many options for colors and designs to express your style.

 Using Panniers for Cycling

 A pannier is a bag designed specifically for cycling that attaches to either a front or rear bike rack.
 The rack is permanently attached to the bike.
 You can use one pannier or a pair on either side of the rack.
-They are made from water repellant or resistant fabric in multiple colors with reflectors.
-A roll top is popular since it prevents water from seeping into the bag and enables some adjustability in size.
+They are made from water repellant or resistant fabric in multiple colors and often include reflective accents in the fabric.
+A roll top is popular since it prevents water from seeping into the bag and enables some adjustability in size but others have flaps or plastic zipper enclosures.
 Most panniers are stiff on the side that is adjacent to the rack and have clips to attach at the top of the rack and another clip or elastic strap at the bottom to prevent the bag from accidentally flying off.
 Bags come in a wide range of capacities and styles, including a garment bag, laptop bag that looks like a briefcase, a boxy grocery bag, or a convertible bag that has the fittings for both attaching to a bike rack and wearing as a backpack.
-Panniers usually have a carrying handle or shoulder strap for carrying when off the bike.
+Panniers usually have a carrying handle or an attached or detachable shoulder strap for ease of carrying when off the bike.

 Using a Trunk Bag for Cycling

-A trunk bag is a rectangular shaped bag that attaches to the rear rack either with straps or a bracket.
-Access to the contents is usually with a zippered or Velcro flap.
+A trunk bag is a rectangular shaped bag that attaches to the rear rack either with Velcro straps or a bracket that slides into a specially made rack.
+Access to the contents is usually with a waterproof zipper or Velcro flap.
 To be able to stand upright on the rack, it has to have a frame or reinforcement on the inside.
 It often comes with a wrist or shoulder strap for carrying off the bike.

 Using a Handlebar Bag or Basket for Cycling

-Unless you are an occasional commuter, make sure you invest in a bag that will last—it should have sturdy zippers and fasteners, reflectors, and be made with material that will stand up to the elements to keep your gear dry.
-Sometimes plastic mounting clips and straps break with normal use, so if you are a hard user, select a well known brand that makes small replacement parts available.
+Unless you are only an occasional commuter or traveler, you will be wise to invest in a bag that is sturdy and well made.
+It should have sturdy zippers and fasteners, reflectors, and be made with material that will stand up to the elements to keep your gear dry.
+Sometimes plastic mounting clips and straps break with normal use, so if you are a hard user, select an established, well known brand that makes small replacement parts available and has a warranty to cover rips and tears.
 In the end, the ideal bag is one that works for you.